MicrosoftDocs/dynamics365smb-docs/business-central/about-new-company.md

 > [!NOTE]
 > When you create a new company, it takes a few minutes before you can access it in [!INCLUDE[prod_short](includes/prod_short.md)].
 The setup status on the **Companies** page shows when the new company is ready for you.
 Then, you can switch to the new company by using **My Settings**.

 During your 30 day trial, you can create any number of new companies, but they will only be available during your trial.
 For more information, contact your [!INCLUDE[prod_short](includes/prod_short.md)] partner.
+See also the [Dynamics 365 Business Central trial FAQ](trial-faq.md) article.

 ## Copy a company